Second Time Around

 Television is getting nostalgic too.
 Stranger Things is casting 80’s stars, with 80’s creepy music, and 80’s style Stephen King book cover title designs (see an example in my nostalgia slideshow at the end of the blog).
 Movies are getting in on the 80’s vibe as well, with the likes of Ready Player One, Turbo Kid, Drive, American Psycho, Kung Fury, just to name a few.
 But it all ebbs and flows, next decade we will bring back all of the 90’s stuff…well, maybe not, the 90’s kinda sucked.
 But we will recycle something else, mark my words.

 Even my daughter, who is twelve gets nostalgia.
 Things are moving too quickly these days that a pre-teen can reminisce about days gone by.
 She says “Remember the show Lazy Town?” like it was back in the old days, it was 6 years ago, I have underwear older than that!!
-There is so much packed into the brain of hers and all kids for that matter, that they don’t have time to remember one thing to the next.
+There is so much packed into that brain of hers and all kids for that matter, that they don’t have time to remember one thing to the next.
 It is so much, so fast, that I should be happy that my daughter is holding onto anything in her brain that means enough to her that she can reminisce about it.

 But I digress, memory is what you make it.
 Whether it is right or wrong, I don’t think it matters.
 It’s how you plug into the world and interpret it through your own personal slideshow in your mind.
 All is good unless you’re a witness to a murder, then you better make sure you got it right.